SimpleMDM/munki-plugin/README.md

 #### Configuration File

 You may store the key in the configuration file at `/usr/local/simplemdm/munki-plugin/config.plist`.
 Please scope the permissions on this file so that it is restricted, however still allowing utilities using the repo plugin to access it.

+If you used the release package method of installing this plugin, an example file is available at `/usr/local/simplemdm/munki-plugin/config.plist.example`.
+You may copy this file to `config.plist` in the same folder and make changes to it.

 The file should be formatted as below.
 Be sure to provide your own API key: